oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

 Oracle GraalVM for JDK 17 with Native Image are preinstalled in Cloud Shell.

-> Note: Oracle GraalVM is available on Oracle Cloud Infrastructure at no additional cost.
+> Note: Oracle GraalVM is available on Oracle Cloud Infrastructure (OCI) at no additional cost.
+The support is included in the Oracle Cloud subscription.

 ## Steps to Use Oracle GraalVM in Cloud Shell